MCP HubMCP Hub

 MCP Response Formatting

-When implementing tool responses, the response must follow the MCP specification for content types.
-Here's how to format text responses:
+When implementing tool responses in your MCP server, the content must follow the MCP specification for content types.

 {:ok,